hanchiang/url-shortener-backend/README.md

 # TODO
 * App should still work if redis is down
-* Use a separate domain for URL redirection: Split this backend into URL shortening and URL redirection
 * Key generation: do not check against the database for existing short urls because there can still be a conflict due to concurrency.
 Let the database handle the conflict
 * Handle expired keys
 * Use replace mocha and sinon with jest
+* use nginx docker for development